codemickeycode/djrest/README.md

 sample codes for django restful api

-simple list app with a json endpoint
+simple list api with a json endpoint